What to do in Malta and Gozo: 101+ Ideas

 Have a look at my Top 25 of annual events not to miss.

 Points of interest and Museums

 There’s much more to see in Malta and Gozo: Check out my big list of 59 Points of interest, places to visit and attractions in Malta and the 29 Best Museums and Tourist Attractions in Malta.

-More articles on things to do in Malta
+More articles on what to do in Malta

 Over the past decade, scuba diving in Malta has grown in popularity significantly.
 This is no surprise considering the many scenic dive sites that can be found around Malta, Gozo and Comino.
 Scuba divers will encounter dive sites with beautifully coloured coral reefs,...